 Once again, Alice Cooper has pulled out all the stops!
 Everything has been thought out to offer the audience a great show, combining hard rock and the theatrical staging that fans love so much.
 There are, of course, the carefully selected costumes, the artist's signature make-up, the props (knife, foil, whip, crutch...), the cotillions and balloons, and the many monstrous and terrifying little theatrical sequences.

-We're thinking, of course, of the giant Frankenstein's stealthy ascent onto the stage on " Feed My Frankenstein ", the impressive snake embracing Alice Cooper on " Snakebite ", the mannequin of a woman mistreated by the singer on " Welcome to My Nightmare ", the staged murder of a photographer with a knife, not forgetting Alice Cooper's now-famous beheading with a guillotine.
+We're thinking, of course, of the giant Frankenstein's stealthy ascent onto the stage on " Feed My Frankenstein ", the impressive snake embracing Alice Cooper on " Snakebite ", the mannequin of a woman mistreated by the singer on " Welcome to My Nightmare ", the staged murder of a photographer and not forgetting Alice Cooper's now-famous beheading on the guillotine.
 His executioner is none other than Marie-Antoinette, played on stage by Sheryl Goddard, Alice Cooper's wife of almost 50 years.

 But in addition to these shock-rock moments on stage, Alice Cooper also won us over musically, proving that at 76, the artist is still in top form, both vocally and physically.
 The dynamic showman occupies the stage incredibly well, delivering powerful, controlled vocals, particularly on the iconic " Hey Stoopid ".
 The set is perfectly timed, leaving no respite for the audience.
 There's nothing wrong with the lighting either, which was once again ultra-careful.